 To make your business more open and dynamic, you need to offer the right incentives and rewards to your employees.
 Long-term productive workers are those who are happy with their jobs and the perks they are offered.

-As you can see, there are a variety of options for choosing the best types of employee benefits, so you can let your imagination run wild.
-Take some time to learn about your employees' needs and preferences.
+As you can see, there are a variety of options for choosing the best types of benefits for employees, so you can let your imagination run wild.
+Take some time to learn about your staff's needs and preferences.
 It will pay off in the future.
 And remember that every benefit must serve a function, not be an empty shell that only appears to support employees (like a console room that employees do not have time for).

 Another way to build motivation and commitment is gamification - an interactive system that uses game mechanics to encourage productive work in creative and interesting ways.
 To learn more about how gamification can spice up your company's rewards and benefits system, contact us.